 - Tarp the boat 100 percent so dust particles will not escape.

 Take appropriate measures – if you are sanding one week before launch, tarp 100 percent as all boats will be uncovered at that time.
 The member is fully responsible for any clean up costs incurred.
 You should ensure that no sanding dust affects your neighbors.
 The club has a sander shop vac system that is very effective at capturing sanding dust.
 Ask the yard foreman or the office if you would like to use it.

 Power Supply During Off Season Storage

-Unlike many marinas, the RKYC leaves the power on in the yard during the winter season to permit members to work on their boat if they wish to do so.
-Leaving heaters, battery chargers, or any other appliance operating is not permitted.
-Any power usage during the off-season must be supervised by the member or designate.
+Unlike many marinas, the RKYC leaves the power on in the yard during the winter season to permit members to work on their boats.
+Leaving heaters, air conditioners, or any other appliance operating is not permitted.
+Any power usage during the off-season must occur under the presence and supervision of the member or designate.

 From time to time during the winter season, the RKYC Management will unplug boats to protect the stored boats from fire and to ensure this policy is being followed.